Hybrid Quantum Physics-informed Neural Network: Towards Efficient Learning of High-speed Flows: Numerical results

 Figure \ref{fig:fig7} compares solutions for density, velocity and temperature for classical \emph{cc-40-4} model against ground solutions obtained from CFD (Appendix \ref{sec:cfd}).
 Solutions for quantum and hybrid models can be found in Appendix \ref{sec:quantum_hybrid}.
 Note that the stagnation regions are small and may not resolve properly without sufficient training points sampled from within.

-The transonic flow requires a minimum 40 nodes per hidden layer to resolve (Table \ref{tab:foil}).
-In this regard, the quantum models considered are severely under-parameterized.
-Yet, it is currently challenging to study the potential of larger quantum models as the time required to simulate them classically scales unfavorably, as shown by the wall time.
-While this bottleneck may be relieved in the future by the development of fault-tolerant quantum hardware and software acceleration, we take this opportunity to study the effects of unbalanced parameterization between the classical and quantum layers of the hybrid model.
+Because the transonic flow requires a minimum of 40 nodes per hidden layer to resolve, quantum models are significantly under-parameterized in comparison (Table \ref{tab:foil}, Appendix \ref{sec:tables}).
+Figure \ref{fig:fig8} shows that under-parameterized quantum models do not scale in trainability and accuracy, which in turn also limits the trainability of hybrid models.

-Figure \ref{fig:fig8}a show that larger quantum models do not scale well in trainability and accuracy.
-This may change with further increase in the number of trainable parameters.
-Hybrid models underperform compared to classical models (Fig. \ref{fig:fig8}b-d).
-Unlike in the previous example (Fig. \ref{fig:fig7}), hybrid models for the transonic flow problem display significantly poorer trainability compared to their classical counterparts, due to the under-parameterized quantum layer.
+It is currently challenging to study the performance of larger quantum models as the time required to simulate them classically scales unfavorably.
+This bottleneck may be relieved in the future as fault-tolerant quantum hardware or accelerated hybrid software scheme become available.